-- 5.5.
-Visitor surveys have indicated that the Resort attracts visitors from a wide area with many living more than 2 hours away.
-The availability of accommodation will enable visitors to share their travel over more than one day thereby reducing fatigue, unnecessary rushing and avoiding peak hours or routes. - 5.6.
+- 4.10.
+Visitor surveys have indicated that the Alton Towers Resort attracts visitors from a wide area with many living more than 2 hours away which takes in the main conurbations of Oxford and north London to the south and much of Manchester and Sheffield to the north.
+The availability of accommodation will enable visitors to share their travel over more than one day thereby reducing fatigue, unnecessary rushing and avoiding peak hours or routes. - 4.11.
 This improves road safety and reduces the likelihood of related accidents on the highway network.